kloia/terraform-modules-v0.13/alb/README.md

 `access_log_bucket_name`: Enabled if access logs are enabled.

-`alb_resource`: Whole alb resource is exported, you can use as subelement.
+`alb_resource`: Whole alb resource is exported, you can use as sub element.